-Hearing a wolf howl is one of nature’s most incredible sounds, but you may not know the reasons behind it.
+Hearing a wolf howl is one of nature’s most incredible sounds, but you may not know its reasons.
 In this article, we look at how wolves communicate with each other.

 Wolves howl to communicate with other wolves.
 Wolves howl to assemble pack members, protect their territory from other packs, and communicate their location to pack members.
 Wolves also howl at others to show affection.

 Hearing a wolf howl in the wild is a chilling but fantastic experience.
 It gives you the feeling that you are among one of nature’s apex predators.
-If you have ever wanted to know why wolves howl, this article will answer your questions.
+This article will answer your questions if you have ever wanted to know why wolves howl.

 Wolves howl to communicate with other wolves, sometimes over long distances.
 The wolves that can hear them can be members of their pack or a rival pack.